UMBCvision/CompRess/Readme.md

 ```
 Note that above execution will cache features too.
 After first execution, you can add "--load_cache" flag to load cached features from a file.

-To evaluate cluster alignment models on ImageNet, run:
+To run Cluster Alignment evaluation on ImageNet, run:

 ```eval
 python eval_cluster_alignment.py  \